 To explain the emission of α-particles we take the example of radium .
 The emission of α-particle from radium 226, results in the formation of radon gas .
 This change is represented by the following equation.

 It may be remembered that the sum of the mass numbers and the charge numbers on both sides of the equation are equal.
-When a β-particle is emitted out of any nucleus, then its mass number does not undergo any change but its charge number is increases by one.
+When a β-particle is emitted out of any nucleus, then its mass number does not undergo any change but its charge number is increasing by one.
 The emission of a β-particle from any element X is represented by the following equation:

 This means that the β-particle is formed at the time of emission.
-That is way at the time of emission of a β-particle the charge number of the nucleus increases by one but no change in its mass number takes place at the mass of a proton or a neutron.
+That is why at the time of emission of a β-particle the charge number of the nucleus increases by one but no change in its mass number takes place at the mass of a proton or a neutron.
 The transformation of an electron at the moment of its emission is given below by an equation:

 It has been observed that thorium is transformed into protactinium after the emission of β-particle.
 The following equation represents this reaction:

-When γ-radiation issues out of nucleus then neither the charge number Z not of mass number A of the nucleus under goes any change.
+When γ-radiation issues out of nucleus then neither the charge number Z not of mass number A of the nucleus undergoes any change.
 It is due to the fact that a γ -radiation is simply a photon that has neither any charge nor any mass.
 Its emission from the nucleus has some resemblance with the emission of a photon of light from an atom.
-We known that when any electron of an atom absorbs energy it jumps from the ground state to a higher energy state and the atom becomes excited.
+We have known that when an electron of an atom absorbs energy it jumps from the ground state to a higher energy state and the atom becomes excited.
 When the electron of this excited atom returns to its ground state then it emits the absorbed energy in the form of a photon.
 In much the same way the nucleus is sometimes excited to a higher state following the emission of α or β-particle.
 This excited state of the nucleus state, in coming back to its ground state from the excited state, γ -radiation is emitted.

 The emission of γ-radiation from a nucleus is generally represented by the equation: